SamaRazmi/project2/README.md

-# This is the second project done by Samaneh Razmi(Sama_Flower).
+# **This is the second project done by Samaneh Razmi(Sama_Flower).**

-# This project is about E-Commerce site especially phone E-Commerce.
-Anyway, You can expand it to anything you want.
+# **This project is about E-Commerce site, especially phone E-Commerce.
+Anyway, you can expand it to anything you want.**

-# My default group was group 7, but unfortunately my group mates did not cooperate with me.
-As a result, I have done it all according to the previous information and the information obtained from the course.
+# **My default group was group 7, but unfortunately, my group mates did not cooperate with me.
+As a result, I have done it all according to the previous information and the information obtained from the course.**

-# The phone e-commerce site is just a name.
-I have designed the components in such a way that they can be used separately in any way.
+# **The phone e-commerce site is just a name.
+I have designed the components in such a way that they can be used separately in any way.**

 # Getting Started with Create React App